vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/7_lambdas_paper.md

     auto retVal = accumulate(begin(mb), end(mb), 0);
     ```

     A lambda isn't even required.
-The point is: **if your container interface is horrible and unidiomatic, why are you using it to evaluate the effectiveness of a language feature?**
+The point is: **if your container interface is poor and unidiomatic, why are you using it to evaluate the effectiveness of a language feature?**

     2. The lambda is being used to construct an `std::function`, `func`, which is then passed to `iterateOverItems`.
 Major benefits of using lambdas in similar situations include **avoiding named functions** and **not paying any extra cost**.
 This is how it's done: